 When we have suffered as children we can also sometimes hold ourselves back in life from achieving everything we otherwise would have if not hindered by the emotional and psychological burdens we can carry.
 It is like having our energies divided in two directions; one pushing forward, and the other pulling back; one trusting and the other distrusting and full of suspicions.
 The effects upon children of even so-called ‘mild’ abuse or neglect are often brutal and unjust.

 *Above video is an excellent illustration of how childrens’ behaviours tend to reflect their family environment

 The Therapeutic Project

-Some of the therapeutic tasks you might expect in beginning to address your childhood wounds, however traumatic or ‘mild’, might include finding safe ways to examine such events in order to re-assess what happened by:
+Some of the therapeutic tasks you might expect in beginning to address your own childhood wounds, however traumatic or ‘mild’, might include finding safe ways to examine such events in order to re-assess what happened by: